smaswin21/Back-End-IE-Bank/docs/infrastructure_developer.md

   - `dockerRegistryImageName`, `dockerRegistryImageTag`: Docker image details.
   - `keyVaultResourceId`: Resource ID of the Key Vault.
   - `logAnalyticsWorkspaceId`: ID of the Log Analytics Workspace.
+  - `sku`: SKU for resources.
+  - `locationswa`: Location for the Static Web App.
 - **Outputs**:
   - `appServiceAppHostName`: Hostname of the frontend App Service.
   - `staticWebAppEndpoint`: Endpoint of the Static Web App.